 You've certainly participated in countless conversations throughout your life, and the process of how to conduct a conversation may seem so obvious that it needs no explanation.
 Still, you can tell that some are better than others at conversation and some argue that technology is preventing many from developing these skills, so it's worth breaking down how an effective communicator approaches the art of conversation.
 A skilled professional knows when to speak, when to go silent and listen, as well as when stop speaking before the audience stops listening.
-Further, understanding conversation provides a solid foundation for this guide's crucial advice on job interviews (see \$10.3 below), which follow similar ritual patterns and have their own set of expectations.
-Though these expectations may differ depending on the field, level, knowledge, and experience, they generally follow the five steps of a basic conversation channel, how to refine our interpersonal skills in the face of the stunting effects of problem technology use, and how to use voice-only technology effectively.
+Further, understanding conversation provides a solid foundation for this guide's crucial advice on job interviews (see §10.3 below), which follow similar ritual patterns and have their own set of expectations.
+Though these expectations may differ depending on the field, level, knowledge, and experience, they generally follow the five steps of a basic conversation discussed in this section.
+First, however, it's worth examining the voice as the pre-eminent communication channel, how to refine our interpersonal skills in the face of the stunting effects of problem technology use, and how to use voice-only technology effectively.